 Peralta has been fortunate to attract families who are very committed to the best education for their children, and the level of parent participation is higher than average for similar schools.
 Nevertheless, participation tends to be greater among families from higher socio-economic backgrounds.
-Ms. Costello has continued the tradition of strong principals at Peralta who have worked hard to build a unified community of parents, teachers and students.
-She has worked with parent leaders to organize community-building events and encourages all families to be more involved.
+Ms. Hendrie looks forward to learning about the tradition of strong principals at Peralta who have worked hard to build a unified community of parents, teachers and students.

 The PPTG tries to balance the need for fundraising with the need for community-building, so all school events are welcoming for all Peralta families.
 The co-chairs continually look for ways to broaden participation in PPTG meetings and do their best to make the meetings as productive as possible.
 The group tries to maintain traditions, such as annual fundraising or community events, while also encouraging new ideas.